Further information on Nordic Credit Partners's ESG work:

 Implementation of ESG policy:

-- During the reporting period an internal screening has applied.
+- During the reporting period an internal and external screening have applied.

 - As stated in the additional information to the investment process below, monitoring of current investments is conducted on a quarterly basis where potential key issues would be reviewed and discussed in the investment committee